 Music & Entertainment

-2012 Sherwood Celtic Music Festival Lineup
+2013 Sherwood Celtic Music Festival Lineup

-|A hard-edged ensemble of rockers returns to Sherwood Celtic Music Festival, bringing you “Stout Irish Rock.”
-Informed by everything from Johnny Cash and Elvis Presley to Thin Lizzy and Black Sabbath, Blaggards are Patrick Devlin on vocals and guitar, and Chad Smalley on vocals and bass, plus fiddler Brandi Belle Clarke and drummer Michael McAloon.
-Grab a stout ale, and settle in for a rockin’ Stout Irish set by these rough-ridin’ Dubliners… just don't call them “the” Blaggards and everything will be cool.|
+|Blaggards is a hard-edged ensemble of rockers.
+They return to Sherwood Celtic Festival, bringing you “Stout Irish Rock.”
+Informed by everything from Johnny Cash and Elvis Presley to Thin Lizzy and Black Sabbath, Blaggards are vocalists Patrick Devlin (guitar) and Chad Smalley (bass), plus fiddler Brandi Belle Clarke and drummer Michael McAloon.
+Grab a Guinness, and settle in for a rockin’ Stout Irish set by these rough-ridin’ Dubliners - just don't call them “The” Blaggards and everything will be cool.
+(Sunday Only)|

 |Founded by world-renowned piper E.J.
 Jones, Brizeus is a group of pipers, drummers, and string players based all over the USA.
 They perform Celtic, historic European, and original folk dance music at outdoor festivals.
-They appeared at Sherwood Forest Faire in March, and now join us for Sherwood’s second Celtic Music Festival.
-They not only play bagpipes, but also bouzouki, more bagpipes, flutes, smallpipes (yes - bagpipes!), and bombard.
+They have appeared at Sherwood Forest Faire in the spring several times, and now join us again for the third-annual Sherwood Celtic Music Festival.
+These expert musicians play bagpipes, cittern, recorders, flutes, smallpipes (more bagpipes), and bombard.
 Always lively and always in tune, Brizeus will wow you with their own flavor of medieval dance music – and they will teach you the dances if you ask, too!|

 Hear this exciting and original pipe band at the Elven Hill Stage throughout the weekend.